abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ```

-Replace zookeeper1_ip, zookeeper2_ip, zookeeper3_ip with the IP of zookeeper1, zookeeper2 and zookeeper3 respectively generated in inventory file present at location `/tmp/inventory`.
+Replace `zookeeper1_ip`, `zookeeper2_ip`, `zookeeper3_ip` with the IP of zookeeper1, zookeeper2 and zookeeper3 respectively generated in inventory file present at location `/tmp/inventory`.

 ### Ansible Commands

-Substitute your private key name, and run the playbook using the  `ansible-playbook` command:
+Run the playbook using the  `ansible-playbook` command:

 ```console
 ansible-playbook zookeeper_cluster.yaml -i /tmp/inventory